andrewbonney/mdns-debugger/README.md

 ### Avoiding False Positives

 The mDNS specification permits implementations to (amongst other things) send gratuitous responses upon initial advertisement.
 This may be incorrectly flagged as an error by this tool.
 As such it is recommended that this tool is only used to analyse implementations in their 'steady state' when no reboots or user input is occurring.

+Query timing checks assume that the TTLs required by the mDNS RFC are being followed.
+If they are not, implementations may quite correctly send queries more frequently than expected.
+The tool will indicate when unexpected TTLs are encountered provided warnings are not being suppressed.